 We will discuss the matter with you and review the written complaint if available.
-Understanding what your internal complaints and investigation processes are, your organisational culture and why you believe an investigation is the best approach is all part of our pre-investigation review.
+Understanding what actions have already been taken and why you believe an investigation is the best approach informs the scope of work, and will provide us the basis from which we can advise you of options for management and resolution of the issue other than a formal investigation is all part of our pre-investigation review.

 Having an agreed scope of investigation (which allegations will be investigated) and a mutual understanding of the process, roles and framework is key to a smooth and efficient investigation process.

 Our process will be tailored to your unique needs, but can include:

 - Preparing notification of investigation to relevant parties on your behalf, including a statement of allegations.

 - Conduct of interviews with relevant parties (complainant, respondent and witnesses).